karkey85/karkey85.github.io/_posts/2026-04-11-From-Ethernet-Packets-to-Light.md

 **Routers Don’t Speak “Light”, but Transponders do**

-Core devices from companies like Cisco or Arista Networks deal with Ethernet/IP packets.
-Electrical domain.
-They don’t directly push signals across oceans.
-So where does the transition happen?
+In real-world deployments, high-end routers and switches from vendors like Cisco and Arista operate purely in the packet domain.
+Typically, Cisco ASR 9000 Series or Cisco NCS 5500 Series in a service provider core and Arista 7500R Series or Arista 7800R Series in data center spine/core fall under this segment.
+These platforms process and forward **Ethernet/IP/MPLS packets** at very high throughput (100G/400G and beyond), but fundamentally, they operate in the **electrical domain (or short-reach optics like SR/LR pluggables)**.

+They are not designed to drive long-haul optical signals across hundreds or thousands of kilometers.

+So the obvious question is:

+**Where does the transition from packet domain to long-haul optical domain actually happen?**

+---

-This is where optical vendors like Fujitsu and Ciena come in.
-They build transponders.
+This is where dedicated optical transport platforms come into the picture.

+Vendors like Fujitsu, Ciena and others build carrier-grade systems specifically for this purpose.

+Typical examples include:

+* Fujitsu 1FINITY T-Series
+* Ciena Waveserver 5
+* Ciena 6500 Packet-Optical Platform

+These systems act as **transponders/muxponders**, forming the bridge between packet networks and optical transport networks.

+---

-Think of a transponder as a translator between two worlds:
+You can think of a transponder as a high-performance translator between two domains:
-Ethernet (electrical packets)
-Optical (light signals)

-What actually happens:

-Ethernet traffic from a router enters the transponder The signal is processed and mapped
-It is converted into an optical signal
-Assigned a specific wavelength
-Sent into the optical line system

-At the far end, the reverse happens.

-The Core Idea: DWDM

-The real power of optical networks comes from:

- ense Wavelength Division Multiplexing (DWDM)

-Instead of sending just one signal per fiber, DWDM allows multiple signals to coexist.

-Each signal is carried on a different wavelength (color of light).

-So in a single fiber:

-You don’t send one stream
-You send dozens (sometimes 80+ wavelengths)

-Each wavelength can carry:

-100G
-400G
-800G (modern systems)

-Which means a single fiber can carry multiple terabits per second.

-That’s the real backbone of the internet.
+* Client side → Ethernet/IP/MPLS (from routers/switches)
+* Line side → Coherent optical wavelengths (for DWDM systems)

+---

+This packet-to-optical conversion layer is what enables routers sitting in data centers or POPs to seamlessly communicate across continents—without ever “knowing” the complexity of the optical transport underneath.

-Long Distance: Amplification Matters
+**Long Distance: Amplification Matters**

 Even with fiber, signals don’t stay perfect forever.

-Over distance, they weaken.

-So we use:

-Optical amplifiers (like EDFA)
-Raman amplification (used in long-haul systems to boost signal quality)
+Since they weaken over distance, we use optical amplifiers (like EDFA) or Raman amplification (used in long-haul systems to boost signal quality).
 These are placed at intervals across the fiber—especially in submarine cables.
 This is what allows signals to travel thousands of kilometers without being converted back to electrical form.
+This is where Fujitsu 1FINITY L-Series blades come into picture.

-End-to-End Flow (Putting It Together)
+**End-to-End Flow (Putting It Together)**

-If I simplify the entire journey:
+The entire journey so far is simplified:

-Router → Transponder → Optical Line System → Fiber → Optical Line System → Transponder → Router
+Router → Transponder → Optical Line System → Fiber(under ocean) → Optical Line System → Transponder → Router

-Or in a more real-world view:

-Cisco router
-→ transponder
-→ DWDM / lambda system
-→ long-haul fiber (even under ocean)
-→ DWDM system
-→ transponder
-→ destination router

-That’s your packet’s journey across continents.
+That’s our packet’s journey across continents.

 **How Much Data Are We Talking?**